-For more than 30 years, the Division of Fish and Wildlife has conducted four waterfowl surveys annually to measure long-term trends in duck and goose populations.
+For almost 40 years, the Division of Fish and Wildlife has conducted four waterfowl surveys annually to measure long-term trends in duck and goose populations.
 These surveys are carried out via a small plane with a pilot and biologist aboard, taking similar routes and using the same techniques each time.
 Flights are usually made in mid-October, mid-November, mid-December and the second week in January, subject to weather and mechanical delays.
 The January flight is part of a coast-wide effort to survey waterfowl throughout the Atlantic Flyway at approximately the same time.
 The state surveys cover the primary waterfowl habitat in Delaware, approximately the eastern half of the state, and are divided into 11 zones.

 Not all ducks and geese can be seen equally well from a plane.
 The surveys give fairly accurate information about geese, but duck populations such wood ducks and sea ducks are almost impossible to count.